 Of course, consumer sentiment is not the only force that will move markets for the rest of 2023 and beyond.
-The revolution in Artificial Intelligence symbolised by ChatGPT (the most rapidly adopted consumer app in history) could reshape productivity and unleash new avenues for economic growth.
+The popularity of ChatGPT (the most rapidly adopted consumer app in history) will catch the headlines, but the power of Al could reshape productivity and unleash new avenues for economic growth.